 - Reproductive organs

 Where some people only develop a few minor symptoms, some have symptoms that are so mild that it becomes almost impossible to diagnose the condition.
+However, it is found that people with CES have these three symptoms in common:

 - Tiny holes on the outer part of the ear